Lule Sámi

-Lule Sámi (julevsámegiella, lulesamisk, lulesamiska) is a Uralic, Sámi language spoken around the Lule River, Sweden, and in the northern parts of Nordland county in Norway, especially the Hamarøy (formerly Tysfjord) municipality, where Lule Sámi is an official language.
+Lule Sámi (julevsámegiella, lulesamisk, lulesamiska) is a Uralic-Sámi language spoken around the Lule River in Sweden and in the northern parts of Nordland county in Norway.
+In Norway it is especially seen in Hamarøy Municipality (formerly Tysfjord Municipality), where Lule Sámi is one of the official languages.
 It is written in the Latin script, having an official alphabet.

+History

+The language was originally only spoken around the Lule River, in Sweden.
+During the 18th century some Sámi migrated to Nordland in Norway, and their descendants still live in Norway, and speak Lule Sámi.

+The first book written in Lule Sámi, Hålaitattem Ristagasa ja Satte almatja kaskan, was published in 1839 by Lars Levi Læstadius.

 Status

-With 650 speakers, it is the second largest of all Sámi languages.
+With 650 speakers, Lule Sámi is nonetheless the second largest of all Sámi languages.
 It is reported that the number of native speakers is in sharp decline among the younger generations.
-The language has, however, been standardised in 1983 and elaborately cultivated ever since.
+The written language was standardised in 1983 and has seen revitalization efforts in the past few decades.

+In Norway, the Árran Language Center aims to promote the learning and use of Lule Sámi.

 Phonology

 Consonants

 Some analyses of Lule Sámi phonology may include preaspirated stops and affricates (/hp/, /ht/, /ht͡s/, /ht͡ʃ/, /hk/) and pre-stopped or pre-glottalised nasals (voiceless /pm/, /tn/, /tɲ/, /kŋ/ and voiced /bːm/, /dːn/, /dːɲ/, /gːŋ/).
 However, these can be treated as clusters for the purpose of phonology, since they are clearly composed of two segments and only the first of these lengthens in quantity 3.
 The terms "preaspirated" and "pre-stopped" will be used in this article to describe these combinations for convenience.